What is The Bridge Teen Center?

 Are the programs free?

-All programs and events at The Bridge are free to teens (and parents).
-Students who attend concerts at The Bridge without a completed membership application must pay a $5 cover charge.
+All programs and events at The Bridge are offered free of charge.
+Students who attend Friday nights without a completed membership application must pay a $5 cover charge.
 This charge is in place to encourage students to complete and return the FREE student membership application.
+The only thing we charge for at The Bridge Teen Center is snacks and beverages at our cafe (prices range from 25 cents to $2 to cover our costs).

 How do I sign-up for programs?